-Universal Precautions are used to help combat the spread of illness in the preschool.
+Universal Precautions are used to help combat the spread of illness in preschool.
 All staff members take a required Universal Precautions one-hour training course annually.
 St. Paul Lutheran Church Preschool also follows the procedures for infectious disease control recommended by the Iowa Department of Human Services:

-- \Biohazard kits are located in the main floor preschool closet. - \Single use disposable gloves are located in each classroom. - \Bags with infectious waste are double-bagged and tied. - \All nonporous surfaces are cleaned with an approved DHS cleaning product.
+- Biohazard kits are located in the main floor preschool closet. - Single use disposable gloves are located in each classroom. - Bags with infectious waste are double-bagged and tied. - All nonporous surfaces are cleaned with an approved DHS cleaning product.

-Illness:
+Illness

-The Statewide Voluntary Preschool Programs provide programming for healthy children.
-Children may not attend school if they have had a fever, diarrhea, or vomiting within the last 24 hours and may not return until they are free of the above symptoms for 24 hours.
-If the fever, vomiting or diarrhea occurs during the school day, they must be out the remainder of that day and the following and until the above criteria is met.
-If your child becomes ill during the day, you will be contacted and asked to pick up your child.
+St. Paul Lutheran Preschool provides programming for healthy children.
+Children may NOT attend if they have had a fever, diarrhea, or vomiting within the last 24 hours and may NOT return until they are free of the above symptoms for 24 hours.
+If the fever, vomiting, or diarrhea occurs during the school day, they must be out the remainder of that day and the following day until the above criteria is met.
+If your child becomes ill during the school day, you will be contacted and asked to pick up your child within 30 minutes.